-In addition to murder and aggravated assault, the man is also convicted of aggravated fraud, as he drained the murdered man's accounts.
+In addition to murder and aggravated assault, he was also convicted of aggravated fraud for draining the victim's accounts.

-When the colleague, who was in his mid-20s, was reported missing at the end of January last year, the police checked his finances and discovered transfers to the 27-year-old's accounts.
+When the colleague, who was in his 25s, was reported missing at the end of January last year, the police checked his finances and discovered transfers to the 27-year-old's accounts.

-Even before the murder, the colleague had lent money and after the murder, more such transactions were made.
+Even before the murder, the colleague had lent money to the 27-year-old, and after the murder more such transactions were made.

-When the 27-year-old became a suspect, he had already gone abroad.
-Police searched his apartment and made macabre findings: bodies in the freezer and blood on the floor.
+When the 27-year-old became a suspect, he had already gone abroad, but the police searched his apartment and made macabre findings: body parts in the freezer and blood on the floor.

 When the 27-year-old returned to Sweden later in the spring, he was arrested at Arlanda.